AgentOps-AI/agentops/README.md

 ## Callback handlers ↩️

 ### Langchain
-AgentOps works seemlessly with applications built using Langchain.
+AgentOps works seamlessly with applications built using Langchain.
 To use the handler, install Langchain as an optional dependency:
 ```shell
 pip install agentops[langchain]
 ```